Nestor15/Minerva/README.md

     80.0%

 Now Green knows that, if she's willing to sacrifice her entire attacking force, she has an 80% chance of reducing Blue's force to only 2 units.
-The -g option, the 2 in this command, is the *goal value* of the attack, another name for the intended number of defenders at the attack's end.
+The ```-g``` option, 2 in this command, is the *goal value* of the attack, another name for the intended number of defenders at the attack's end.

 Note that it's possible for Green to reduce Blue's force to 1 below the goal value (in this case, 1) because 2 units can be lost each round of combat.